alvin562/Project-Euler/README.md

 # Project-Euler
-my solutions to some of the project euler problems all solutions are created in C++
+My solutions to some of the project euler problems.
+All solutions are created in C++